-Important: Make sure no other processes will start the forwarder automatically (such as Solaris SMF).
+Important: Make sure no other processes can start the forwarder automatically (such as Solaris SMF).

-2. Install the universal forwarder package over your existing deployment:
+2. Install the universal forwarder package over the existing deployment:

-- If you are using a .tar file, expand it into the same directory with the same ownership as your existing universal forwarder instance.
+- If you use a .tar file, expand it into the same directory with the same ownership as the existing universal forwarder instance.
 This overwrites and replaces matching files but does not remove unique files.

-- If you are using a package manager, such as an RPM, type
+- If you use a package manager, such as an RPM, type in

-- If you are using a .dmg file (on MacOS), double-click it and follow the instructions.
+- If you use a .dmg file (on MacOS), double-click it and follow the instructions.
 Be sure to specify the same installation directory as your existing installation.

-- If you use init scripts, be sure to include the following so the EULA gets accepted:
+- If you use init scripts, be sure to include the following so the End-User License Agreement (EULA) gets accepted:

 ./splunk start --accept-license